Doguhannilt/Data-Science-Salary-/README.md

 # Summary:

-Analyze the databases by using Matplotlib&Pandas:
+Analyze the dataset by using Matplotlib&Pandas:
-    The conclusions

     Conclusion

 1-) The Companies&Salaries are regularly scattered but small companies pays much more than Medium companies